Mohit-Srivastava-Official/Walmart_Sparkathon/README.md

 | Authentication | 2FA | Multi-biometric | Enhanced security |
 | Scalability | Vertical | Horizontal | Cost-effective |

-## 🎬 2-Minute Video Script

-**[0:00-0:15] Hook & Problem**
-"Every second, Walmart processes thousands of transactions.
-But with cyber threats evolving, how do we protect customers while maintaining seamless shopping?"

-**[0:15-0:45] Solution Introduction**
-"Introducing SecureCart AI - a revolutionary fraud detection system that thinks faster than fraudsters.
-Using advanced AI, blockchain, and biometrics, we detect threats in under 100 milliseconds."

-**[0:45-1:15] Technical Demo**
-"Watch as our system analyzes transaction patterns, verifies identity through biometrics, and records everything on an immutable blockchain - all happening invisibly to the customer."

-**[1:15-1:45] Impact & Results**
-"The result?
-70% reduction in fraud losses, 99.9% faster detection, and most importantly - unshakeable customer trust."

-**[1:45-2:00] Call to Action**
-"SecureCart AI: Because in the digital age, trust isn't just earned - it's engineered."

 ## 👥 Team

 - **Frontend Developer**: React/TypeScript specialist